ory/cli-vscode-extension/README.md

 ## Extension Settings
 This extension contributes the following settings:

-`ory.activate`: Activates the Ory extension.
+- `ory.activate`: Activates the Ory extension
-`ory.projects.refresh`: Refreshes the list of Ory projects.
+- `ory.projects.refresh`: Refreshes the list of Ory projects
-`ory.projects.patchConfig`: Patches the configuration of an Ory project.
+- `ory.projects.patchConfig`: Patches the configuration of an Ory project
-`ory.import.jwk`: Imports a JSON Web Key (JWK) into an Ory project.
+- `ory.import.jwk`: Imports a JSON Web Key (JWK) into an Ory project
-`ory.identities.refresh`: Refreshes the list of identities in an Ory project.
+- `ory.identities.refresh`: Refreshes the list of identities in an Ory project

 ## Known Issues